michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 I also tested the speed of publishing and it works instantly.
 I edit in Obsidian, push with Github Desktop and it's live.

+The only trouble is that images don't seem to be showing at all in previews on social media (I'm using <a href="https://socialsharepreview.com/" target="_blank">this tool</a> and <a href="https://cards-dev.twitter.com/validator" target="_blank">twitter card validator</a> to test).
+I checked the <a href="https://milanaryal.com.np/integrating-social-meta-tags-into-jekyll/" target="_blank">YAML frontmatter</a> and it all seems fine to my eye:

+layout: post
+title: The Red Caped Girl
+description: The magic happens when I tune into myself.
+image: /assets/touch-of-universe.jpg
+tags: [letters]

+and yet, I keep getting this error:

+`og:image can't be found at the defined URL`

+I'll troubleshoot it later.

 ## Setting up custom domain